Sugar Free Low Carb KETO Tiramisu. Forget the rest, this is THE BEST! 3g carbs per portion. Jamie Oliver would be impressed!

 No humble pie for me today, ladies and gents!!!
 I present you THE.
 BEST.
 TIRAMISU.
 EVER!
 And you’ll have 9 servings in total!!!!

 I am usually sceptical of recipes claiming to be the best when I come across them on magazines or internet.
-The best is, after all, a very subjective adjective.
+The best is, after all, very subjective.
 Everyone has different tastes, what is good to you may be rubbish to me, what is great to you might taste mediocre to me, what someone might refer to as the best, may be a bit bland, or too sweet, or too salty, or too spicy for someone else.
 Even MasterChef presenters and food critics sometimes have opposing views about some of the contestants’ dishes, so how can I make this outrageous claim about my sugar free low carb keto Tiramisu?

 You have every right to be doubtful.
 I know I would be.
 Believe me, I have followed countless best recipes with great anticipation and excitement, only to be disappointed with the end result.
 So I forgive you for thinking that this is probably just another recipe that isn’t worth such a prestigious appellation.

 I had been missing Tiramisu since going keto.
 Badly.
 It had been my favourite dessert for as long as I can remember.
 My 100% Italian mum used to make it on special occasions.
 I remember the excitement in the house whenever she pulled sponge fingers (lady fingers) out of the cupboard and the mascarpone out of the fridge.
 Yeeey!
 Tiramisu time!
 And I still remember the first time she let me get involved.
 I could only have been 7 or 8 years old, but I still have vivid memories of that cooking session.
 Thereafter, I always helped her and never got tired of it.
 I can honestly say, hand on heart, that the food I missed the most when I first moved to London in the 70s was Tiramisu.